Self-locking tools

 Many licensed casinos offer options:

-- Time break - for 24 hours, 7 days or a month
+- Time off - 24 hours, 7 days or a month

 - Self-exclusion - 6 months to indefinite

-You can activate in the "Responsible game" section in your personal account.
+You can activate it in the "Responsible game" section in your personal account.

 Nationwide registries